-The current RMPs for the groundwater level and storage monitoring network currently includes 13 wells which are already part ofw the existing CASGEM network.
-The groundwater levels monitoring network combined with the current DWR CASGEM network serves as basis for assessing all SMCs with the exception of water quality.
-All 13 wells that have been selected for the groundwater level monitoring network are wells included in the CASGEM network and monitored by DWR twice per year.
-The current minimum monitoring frequency of twice each year (spring and fall) is used for all wells in the CASGEM network.
-Criteria for new wells is established in Chapter 3 and priorities listed in Appendix 3-A. Wells added to the monitoring network may be included among the RMPs in the 5-years GSP update.
-If funding is secured, continuous sensors can be installed with telemetry to increase the frequency of monitoring and remove the need for monitoring site visits.
+The current RMPs for the groundwater level and storage monitoring network currently includes 13 wells which are already part of either the existing CASGEM network or the current monitoring performed by the GSA.
+The groundwater levels monitoring network combined with the current DWR CASGEM network serves as basis for assessing all SMCs with the exception of water quality and depletions of interconnected surface waters.
+All 13 wells that have been selected for the groundwater level monitoring network are either existing GSA monitoring wells that are currently monitored by GSA or wells included in the CASGEM network and monitored by DWR twice per year.
+The current minimum monitoring frequency of twice each year (spring and fall) is used for all wells in the CASGEM network, except two wells with continuous monitoring.
+Criteria for new wells is established in Chapter 3 and priorities listed in Appendix 3-A. Wells added to the monitoring network will be included among the RMPs in the 5-years GSP update.
+If funding is secured, additional continuous sensors can be installed with telemetry to increase the frequency of monitoring and remove the need for monitoring site visits.
 Groundwater storage uses the levels monitoring network as a proxy and has no additional requirements.